 Accessing/downloading the form:

-The KHS Illness/misadventure application form can be obtained from the school’s adminstration office or click the following link to download Illness Misadventure Form
+The KHS Illness/misadventure application form can be obtained from the school’s administration office or download the Illness Misadventure Form here

 Processing of applications:

-The Deputy Principal Curriculum will consider each application on its merit.
+The Deputy Principal Curriculum will consider the application.

 If the Deputy Principal is considering declining the application, they will first meet with the other members of the senior executive (Principal and Deputy Principal Administration) to decide on the outcome.
 Unsuccessful applications can be appealed, in writing, no later than 3 days after receiving the decision.